 If you’re working on closing multiple deals at various stages within your pipeline, or have a long or complex sales cycle, keeping track of all the details can be challenging.
 Opportunities can fall through the cracks.
-That’s where CRM comes into play.
+That’s where Customer Relationship Management software comes into play.
 It gives you complete visibility into your sales pipeline so you can efficiently move leads through your pipeline, guiding reps through predefined steps to the final sale.

 Lead and opportunity management also gives you a better understanding of how your sales cycle works, so you can make tweaks when necessary.
 With more information at your fingertips, you can uncover the best opportunities and focus resources where they matter most.